How Many Hours Should I Study for the GMAT?

 Your answers will give you a sense of the amount of time you’ll need to prepare to rock the GMAT.

-Is 3 months enough for GMAT Focus?
+Is 3 months enough for GMAT?

-If GMAT Focus prep your #1 priority and you have no other commitments, then 3 months is generally adequate for GMAT prep.
+If GMAT prep is your #1 priority and you have no other commitments, then 3 months is generally adequate for GMAT prep.
 However, most students have work and/or family commitments.
 As a result, they do not have 6-8 hours per day to commit to their prep.
 In these cases, 3 months may not be enough to earn a top score.

-For many students, scoring 655+ on the GMAT Focus can take 4-6 months of preparation.
+For many students, scoring 655+ on the GMAT can take 4-6 months of preparation.
 Keep in mind that this is just an estimate.
 Your prep time will vary based on your background, skills, baseline score, and available study time.

 What’s Next?

-Need some additional motivation to get started with your GMAT Focus prep?
+Need some additional motivation to get started with your GMAT prep?
 Learn some practical techniques to help you find and maintain the right mindset.

-Interested in starting your GMAT Focus prep with expert help?
+Interested in starting your GMAT prep with expert help?
 Sign up for a free consultation to learn how working with a TTP tutor can help ensure you get off to a strong start.

 Leave a Reply